-So far there have been seven meetings of the ATT Expert Group in a variety of locations ranging from Canada to Costa Rica, Germany to Ghana, involving government and civil society experts from all world regions, carefully selected based on the meetings’ agendas.
+So far there have been eight in-person meetings of the ATT Expert Group in a variety of locations ranging from Canada to Costa Rica, Germany to Ghana, involving government and civil society experts from all world regions, carefully selected based on the meetings’ agendas.
 The range of topics so far discussed includes: the interpretation of specific ATT Articles; the future operation of information exchange processes within the Treaty regime; issues relating to the establishment and functioning of the ATT Secretariat and Conference of States Parties; co-operation and assistance under the ATT; how to conduct an export risk assessment; the ATT and non-state armed groups; and reporting obligations under the Treaty.

 In order to share the ATT Expert Group’s views on Treaty application and implementation with the widest possible audience, Saferworld also produces and disseminates briefings which summarise the discussions that have taken place at and around the meetings.
 These have proved useful in either conveying a sense of developing understandings on ATT issues or raising emerging issues for further consideration in the formal ATT environment.
 These briefings therefore serve as a useful resource to States Parties and signatories in their implementation of the Treaty at national level, and in their efforts to deliver a robust ATT regime at international level through the Conferences of States Parties and their preparatory and subsidiary processes.

 Read the sixth briefing: Implementing the ATT: undertaking an arms transfer risk assessment.